seelabutk/enchiladas/README.md

 - Make a build directory in the root and run `cmake ../` inside it.
 - Run ccmake . and set the ospray build directory (e.g. ~/ospray/1.1.0/build).
 - Configure and make.

+## Plugins

+At the moment, you can use the Enchiladas HTTP server for running custom scripts and programs through the `extern` request.
+A request such as `/extern/foo/bar` runs the program `foo` in the `plugins` directory with arguments `bar`.
+The results are then routed back to the client.

+If the `plugins` directory doesn't exist, you can create it in your `build` directory.
+Make sure that your plugin programs are executable before using them.